geode-sdk/docs/geometrydash/tags.md

 <co>I HAVE SAID TOO MUCH!
 QUICKLY TO THE <s260>CHOPPER!</s></c>
 ```

-In this example, the syntax for the shake tag is similar to the syntax of the delay tag.
-This is however based on the intensity of the shaking.
+In the `<s...>` tag, the number next to the `<s` specifies the intensity of the shaking.
 For reference, this is how it looks like in-game (GIF from GDDocs):

 ![GIF showing shake tag](/assets/shake_tag.gif)